Bunny Guinness

 Peta "Bunny" Guinness (née Ellis; born 16 December 1955) is a British chartered landscape architect, journalist and radio personality who is a regular panellist on the long-running BBC Radio 4 programme, Gardener's Question Time.
 She also writes a weekly column in the Sunday Telegraph.
 She presented The Great Garden Challenge on Channel 4 in 2005.

-Guinness gained a BSc honours degree in horticulture at Reading University, after which she qualified as a landscape architect at Birmingham Polytechnic (now Birmingham City University).
+Guinness took a BSc (Hons) in horticulture at Reading University, after which she qualified as a landscape architect at Birmingham Polytechnic (now Birmingham City University).
 She was awarded an honorary doctorate by the University in 2009.

 She exhibits regularly at the Chelsea Flower Show, where she has won six gold medals.
 Her core business, Bunny Guinness Landscape Design Limited, is based near Peterborough in the East Midlands of England.

 She was listed in House & Garden magazine in 2021 as one of the top 50 garden designers in the UK.